-Net Promoter Score is a simple method of measuring the overall likelihood of a customer to recommend your product, service or company to a friend or colleague.
-To put it more simply it is an indicator of how much you have delighted a customer that he/she will bring another customer to your business – helping you grow your customer base and revenue.
+Net Promoter Score or ‘NPS’ is a simple method of measuring the overall likelihood of a customer to recommend your product, service or company to a friend or colleague.
+NPS scores are an indicator of how much you have delighted a customer that he/she will bring another customer to your business – helping you grow your customer base and revenue.